SamuelSwartzberg/flashcardifying_text_temp/math.md

 ## terms and expressions

-An ⟮expression⟯ in math is ⟮a well-formed combination of mathematical symbols (e.g. numbers, variables, operations, functions, brackets, etc.)⟯ including ⟮at least one operator⟯ a ⟮term⟯ in math is any part of an ⟮expression⟯ that is by itself ⟮well-formed⟯ and ⟮does not contain an operator⟯.
+An ⟮expression⟯ in math is a combination of symbols that is well-formed and contains at least one operator.
+A term is a combination of symbols that is well-formed and does not contain an operator.

 table:headerrows=2;2x+3
 element in function|is what kind of thing